Milan Roćen: Personal life

 He graduated in journalism from the Faculty of Political Science, University of Belgrade.
 He is married and has one son.
 Besides speaking his native Serbian, he also speaks Russian.

 Political career

 From 1976 to 1979, following his degree in journalism, Milan Roćen was a journalist for the weekly magazine Ekonomska politika in Belgrade.

 In 1979, he became a staff member for the information and propaganda department of the presidency of the central committee of the League of Communists of Montenegro.
 In 1982, he became political chief of staff to the President of the same committee.

-From November 2006 to July 2012, Milan Roćen was Minister of Foreign Affairs of Montenegro (Minister of Foreign Affairs and European Integration of Montenegro from December 2010).
+From November 2006 to July 2012, Milan Roćen was the Minister of Foreign Affairs of Montenegro (Minister of Foreign Affairs and European Integration of Montenegro from December 2010).

 Roćen is one of the most influential members of the ruling Democratic Party of Socialists, which has been in power in Montenegro since the introduction of a multi-party system in 1990.